Segmented Toggle in React Native

 - Import React Native Components

-At the top of your component file (mine is SegmentToggle.tsx
+At the top of your component file (mine is SegmentToggle.tsx), you will import the following:

 import React, {useState} from 'react';